 - Artistic works include sculptures, drawings, paintings, engravings, photographs, prints, buildings and models of buildings.

-- Literary works include books, poems, journal articles, letters, newspaper articles, letters, emails, lyrics to a song, databases and computer programs.
+- Literary works include books, poems, journal articles, letters, newspaper articles, emails, lyrics to a song, databases and computer programs.

 - Dramatic works intend to be presented, such as a play, script for a film, choreographic piece or television program.